RafaBlockDev/Real-State-EVM/README.md

-# NFT-Game
+# Real-State on Web3

-NFT Game built in solidity and deployed on the EVM and blockchain.
+Real State business built in solidity and deployed on the EVM and blockchain.